Release Judgment - Find Peace

-I was involved in an accident with my Jaguar I. The car was 9-years old and was beginning to breakdown but I still liked it very much.
-The repairs were proving costly, still I hung on.
-At the time, I was driving slowly, 30-mph, but I ran a red light.
-I hit the car turning left.
-I got out of the car and talked to the other driver.
-We were both just fine.
-I was shocked but grateful.
-I stayed composed, almost removed from a situation that thirty-years before would have left me rattled and upset.
+I was involved in an automobile accident with my Jaguar.
+The car was 9-years old, at the time, and was beginning to breakdown but I still adored the car.
+The repairs were proving costly, but still I hung on.
+Finally, I was driving slowly one evening heading home at 30-mph, but I ran a red light.
+I hit the car turning left - the first accident that was ever my fault.
+I got out of the car and checked with the other driver; we were both fine.
+I was shocked at what happened but grateful. throughout, I stayed composed, almost removed from a situation that thirty-years before would have left me rattled and upset.
 Since my car had to be towed, my son picked me up and took me home.

 I knew there had to be a reason for that accident – although I didn’t know what it was at the time.
 My car was declared "totaled" by the insurance company and the check they issued was much more than I'd have received for this car with a trade.
 That accident made it possible for me to purchase a different, more affordable car – one with lots of upgrades.